 Make it TIMELY – 9 out of 11 positive responses from phone survey

-Overall the ‘Home Safe Checklist’ nudge excelled in the qualitative evaluation across all four measurement parameters.
-We have recommended a large scale pilot to rigorously measure the impact this has on improving patient experience in hospitals.
+Summary - Overall the ‘Home Safe Checklist’ nudge excelled in the qualitative evaluation across all four measurement parameters.
+We recommended a large scale experiment to evaluate the impact this has on improving patient experience in hospitals across New Zealand.